-An epic movie based on Homer’s ancient Greek classic, ‘The Odyssey’ will be partly shot in Greece.
+An epic movie based on Homer’s ancient Greek classic, ‘The Odyssey’ is in a post-production phase after it wrapped up filming on the Ionian island of Corfu in the spring.

-Starring Ralph Fiennes as Odysseus and Juliette Binoche as his beloved wife Penelope, production of ‘The Return’ is expected to start in Greece this spring in Corfu and the Peloponnese, before continuing in Italy, Variety reports.
+Starring Ralph Fiennes as Odysseus and Juliette Binoche as his beloved wife Penelope, production of ‘The Return’ started in Corfu and the Peloponnese, before continuing in Italy, Variety reports.

 Fiennes and Binoche are reuniting for the epic twenty-five years after ‘The English Patient’.